-Trump seeks Minnesota breakthrough; Smith eyes Senate return - Austin Daily Herald
+UPDATE: Trump seeks breakthrough in Minnesota; Omar wins 2nd term - Austin Daily Herald

 PRESIDENT

-Rarely has Minnesota gotten so much attention in a presidential race.
+Rarely has Minnesota received so much attention in a presidential race.
 Trump set a goal of winning the state after coming within 1.5 points in 2016.
 Trump came back to the state for several rallies in greater Minnesota cities in hopes of firing up his base enough to put him over the top this time.

 Biden campaigned in Minnesota twice this fall, a visit to Duluth on the same day that Trump rallied in Bemidji and an event in St. Paul on Friday just before Trump visited Rochester.
 The dueling visits highlighted how Minnesota has been in play this cycle.
 Republican strength has been growing in recent years across much of rural Minnesota and on the once reliably Democratic Iron Range.

-Note: UPDATE: Trump seeks breakthrough in Minnesota; Omar wins 2nd term